Biology (BIOL)

 Outcomes

-Students will be able to read primary research articles, describe different stem cell types and therapeutic uses, and consider the ethical implications of stem cell research and therapiesBIOL 310 Categorical Data Analysis (3 Credit Hours)
+Students will be able to read primary research articles, describe different stem cell types and therapeutic uses, and consider the ethical implications of stem cell research and therapiesBIOL 315 Introductory Immunology Lec/Lab (4 Credit Hours)

 The study of the nature and molecular basis of immune responses.
 History and vocabulary of immunology; experiments involving immune recognition and destruction; theories regarding self-tolerance and immunological diseases.

-Students will learn the morphology and histology of the cells involved in an immune response, as well as how the cells develop and the molecular mechanisms used to recognize and eliminate non-self material; The students will become familiar with the evasion strategies of pathogens and the consequences associated with either hyper or hypo-responsiveness
+Students will learn the morphology and histology of the cells involved in an immune response, as well as how the cells develop and the molecular mechanisms used to recognize and eliminate non-self material; Students will become familiar with the evasion strategies of pathogens and the consequences associated with either hyper or hypo-responsiveness

 Outcomes

-Students will learn the morphology and histology of the cells involved in an immune response, as well as how the cells develop and the molecular mechanisms used to recognize and eliminate non-self material; The students will become familiar with the evasion strategies of pathogens and the consequences associated with either hyper or hypo-responsivenessBIOL 316 Limnology Lec/Lab (4 Credit Hours)
+Students will learn the morphology and histology of the cells involved in an immune response, as well as how the cells develop and the molecular mechanisms used to recognize and eliminate non-self material; Students will become familiar with the evasion strategies of pathogens and the consequences associated with either hyper or hypo-responsivenessBIOL 316 Limnology Lec/Lab (4 Credit Hours)

 An introduction to the structure and function of lake and stream ecosystems.
 The course includes the integration of physical, chemical, and biological parameters.
 Laboratories include weekend field trips to aquatic habitats.